simonalford42/planet_eqs/README.md

 ## Installation
 1. Clone repo and `cd` into it
 2. Create conda environment: `conda env create -f environment.yml`
+3. Run `python -c "import pysr; pysr.install()"` to make sure Julia is installed.
-3. Run `bash setup_data.sh` to download the large data and results files from Zenodo.
+4. Run `bash setup_data.sh` to download the large data and results files from Zenodo.
 Or, if you wish to proceed manually:
     - Download data from Zenodo: https://zenodo.org/records/15724986.
 Extract and verify the checksum.
     - Move the `data/` folder into the main repo folder, and the `period_results/` folder into the `figures` folder.